-Andrés Constantin is the assistant director of health law programs at the O’Neill Institute and an adjunct professor of law at Georgetown University.
+Andrés Constantin is the acting director of health law programs at the O’Neill Institute and an adjunct professor of law at Georgetown University.

-In addition to his work at the O’Neill Institute, he is pursuing his Doctor of Juridical Sciences (S.J.D.) degree at Georgetown Law.
+In 2022, Constantin completed his doctoral studies (S.J.D.) at Georgetown University Law Center, where he focused his research on the shift and expansion in the use of conscience-based claims in liberal democracies and their impact on human rights.
 Constantin holds an abogado (J.D. equivalent) degree from Universidad Torcuato Di Tella and an LL.M. in global health law from Georgetown University, where he made the dean’s list with distinction.
 He also holds a certificate in international human rights law from Georgetown University.